 St. Andrew’s strives to foster a welcoming, inclusive, and loving community in which we:

 1) follow Jesus Christ in Spirit and Truth

 2) worship God

 3) educate our children, inquirers, and ourselves in Christian faith and life

 4) serve the needs and hungers of the world in fulfillment of the two great commandments to love God with all our heart, soul, and mind and to love our neighbor as ourselves.

 Saint Andrew’s is a parish church in the Diocese of Los Angeles of the Episcopal Church U.S.A.

 Our Staff Members

 Rector.
-Beth began at St. Andrew’s in 2011 and celebrated her 25th year of ordination in 2012.
+Beth began at St. Andrew’s in 2011 and celebrates her 30th ordination anniversary this year.
 Lively preaching and gifts for teaching hallmark her ministry.
 To reach her, please email or call her cell at 714-253-4772.

 Parish Administrator Minerva is our Parish Administrator ably managing our facilities, publications, and financial processing.
 She is the hub of our parish.
 You may reach her by email or calling the office at 714-870-4350.